Seed Medley Bread | Oat-Free | Gluten-Free | Vegan | Yeast-Free

 Slashing / Scoring the Top of the Bread

-Slashing your dough properly creates a beautiful loaf of bread, but can also help it rise in the oven.
+Slashing your dough properly creates a beautiful loaf of bread, and can also help it rise in the oven.
 If your slashes are not deep enough, the dough may tear open on the top or bottom of the loaf, leaving you with bread that tastes delicious but doesn’t live up to its artistic potential.
 The loaf can also end up being a touch dense if you don’t slash deep enough, because it won’t open up and make way for a dramatic oven spring.

 You know I like to take texture-shots for you.
 I cut this slice thin, so you can see how well it holds up.
 This bread will NOT crumble under pressure.
 Want to play a game with me?
-Me first — I spy a seed! (fingers crossed you know childhood-backseat-road-trip-car-game) This is really a lovely bread that tastes wonderful on its own but it is neutral enough to pair well with ANY sandwich filling, jam, spread, or nut butter.
+Me first — I spy a seed! (fingers crossed you know childhood-backseat-road-trip-car-game) This is really a lovely bread that tastes wonderful on its own, but it is neutral enough to pair well with ANY sandwich filling, jam, spread, or nut butter.
 I hope you give this recipe a try.
 Please leave a comment below. blessings, amie sue

 Psyllium Gel